Box Office: ‘Jumanji: Welcome to the Jungle’ Off to Strong Start

 Disney-Lucasfilm’s “Star Wars: The Last Jedi” is expected to continue to dominate domestic moviegoing.
 The tentpole took in $20.3 million domestically on Tuesday at 4,232 locations for the ninth-highest Tuesday of all time, down just 5% from Monday’s take.
 The North American total has hit $261.9 million in its first five days.

 “Jumanji: Welcome to the Jungle,” a sequel to the 1995 hit, is launching amid solid reviews with an 80% “fresh” score on Rotten Tomatoes.
-It generated sellouts on Dec.
+It generated about $2 million in sellouts on Dec.
 8 in a promotion for Amazon Prime members in 1,000 theaters.

 The movie follows four high schoolers who discover an old video game and get sucked into its jungle setting.
 They take on the avatars of Dwayne Johnson, Kevin Hart, Jack Black, and Karen Gillan, and must escape the jungle and return to the real world — before they’re stuck in the game forever.